espressif/esp-idf/docs/en/api-reference/bluetooth/index.rst

     :SOC_BLE_MESH_SUPPORTED: esp-ble-mesh
     nimble/index

 ESP-IDF currently supports two host stacks.
-The Bluedroid based stack (default) supports classic Bluetooth as well as BLE.
-On the other hand, Apache NimBLE based stack is BLE only.
+The Bluedroid based stack (default) supports classic Bluetooth as well as Bluetooth Low Energy (Bluetooth LE).
+On the other hand, Apache NimBLE based stack is Bluetooth Low Energy only.
 For users to make a choice:

-* For usecases involving classic Bluetooth as well as BLE, Bluedroid should be used.
+* For usecases involving classic Bluetooth as well as Bluetooth Low Energy, Bluedroid should be used.
-* For BLE-only usecases, using NimBLE is recommended.
+* For Bluetooth Low Energy-only usecases, using NimBLE is recommended.
 It is less demanding in terms of code footprint and runtime memory, making it suitable for such scenarios.

 .. only:: esp32